dp-by-dt/C-Connect/project_document.md

 8. The disconnect_connections were giving error since the it was supposed to give 3 outputs.
 So added that.
 Now all seems working.
 Needs testing.

+* There was a duplicate `/connections` url route in the `connectoins/routes.py`, both same content by the function name is like `connections_list` and `connections_home`.
+Now only using the `connections_home`.
+Modified that too in the `dashboard.html`

+9. In the `notifications/routes.py` file added the option to mark it as read once the user opens it (not just on clicking on 'mark as read')

+10. Some testing remaining:

+⭐ TEST 4 — Reject request

+Steps:

+B rejects A

+Check DB: row deleted or status updated as per your logic

+Notification sent to A

+✔ PASS if:

+Message shows

+Notification exists

+⭐ TEST 5 — Cancel outgoing request

+Steps:

+A sends request to B

+A goes to connections → cancel

+DB row removed

+No errors

+✔ PASS

+⭐ TEST 6 — Disconnect accepted connection

+Steps:

+A and B become accepted

+A disconnects

+DB: connection row deleted

+B receives notification

+✔ PASS

+⭐ TEST 7 — Notification list page UX

+Check:

+Works without errors

+Shows empty state correctly

+Older notifications display correctly

+After opening notifications, unread count goes down

+✔ PASS

+⭐ TEST 8 — Security Tests

+Try:

+Sending POST requests without CSRF

+Visiting accept/reject/cancel/disconnect routes while logged out

+Directly manipulating URLs (e.g., accept wrong id, accept someone else's request)

+✔ PASS if:

+CSRF blocks requests

+Unauthorized redirects to login